cs1302uga/cs1302-ce24-proj/README.md

-# cs1302-ce24 Differential Calculus with the Stream API and Lambda Expressions
+# cs1302-ce24 Differential Univariate Calculus Fun with the Stream API and Lambda Expressions

 > Curiouser and curiouser!
 > **--Alice, _Alice in Wonderland_ by Lewis Carroll**